The best apps to learn French in 2025

 Start with apps that match your primary goal:

-Why try French Together first?
-We're the only app that combines AI pronunciation scoring, conversation practice with 100 daily messages, and slow+normal speed audio from native speakers.
-Plus, our 30-day money-back guarantee means there's literally zero risk.
+Why try Copycat Cafe first?
+It's the only app that combines AI pronunciation scoring (0-100%), conversation practice with 1,000 daily messages, and slow+normal speed audio from native speakers.
+Plus, the 30-day money-back guarantee means there's literally zero risk.

-β Try French Together free for 7 days and see if you can hold your first French conversation by next week.
+β Try Copycat Cafe free for 7 days and see if you can hold your first French conversation by next week.

 Most apps on this list offer free trials or money-back guarantees, so you can test risk-free: